 - arabinoxylans in both soluble and insoluble dietary fibre benefit as antioxidants

-- beta-glucans: insoluble beta glucans are able to modulate the immune system – soluble beta-glucans help in digestive process.
+- beta-glucans: insoluble beta-glucans are able to modulate the immune system – soluble beta-glucans help in the digestive process.

 - cellulose found in plants bulking agent for feces

 - chitins used for medical materials.
 Can be allergenic

 - fucoidan used as a stabiliser in liquids

 - guar used as a gelling agent in foods